elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 Now that we're subscribing to time with every passing second, we can think think about how we want to add this to our game.
-Let's try thinking of our game as small levels where players have to collect ten coins in ten seconds to advance.
-We'll explore this further in upcoming sections, but for now let's just focus on setting up the timer.
+Let's try thinking of our game as having small levels where players have to collect ten coins in ten seconds to advance.

 We'll start by updating our `initialModel` so that the `timeRemaining` field starts with an initial value of `10`: